Jane Allen Nodine

 Primary Research

-Merging traditional and historical techniques of image and art-making with contemporary forms of technology.
+Process and material exploration that merges traditional and historical techniques of art-making with contemporary forms of technology.

 Influences